-If the agency chief procurement officer fails to issue a decision within 60 days after the request is filed, the claimant may proceed as if the agency chief procurement officer had issued an adverse decision.
+If the agency chief procurement officer fails to issue a decision within the appropriate time period as described in R2-7-B902, the claimant may proceed as if the agency chief procurement officer had issued an adverse decision.

 R2-7-B904.
 Appeals and Reports to the Director